louis-pvs/plaincraft/ideas/ARCH-source-of-truth.md

 ## Sub-Issues

-1. **ARCH-ideas-issue-sync** - Enhance ideas-to-issues to populate full metadata (body, acceptance criteria) from idea files into Issues
 2. **ARCH-ideas-pr-integration** - Update PR generator and worktree script to source content from idea files
 3. **ARCH-ideas-changelog-sync** - Update changelog automation to pull entries from idea files
 4. **ARCH-ideas-subissues** - Add support for Subissues section in idea files with auto-creation/linking